We meet on Sunday mornings from 10am, every week except for the first Sunday of the month, at Love's Farm House - the community centre on Love's Farm.

-Our Sunday mornings begin all together in the main hall of Love’s Farm House with breakfast, Sunday papers and conversation around the table.
-After half an hour the children go into the foyer for their own activities while the adults look at a story from the Bible and explore how it might have something to say to us today.
+Our Sunday mornings begin all together in the main hall of Love’s Farm House with a full breakfast and conversation around the tables.
+After half an hour or so we'll take some time to look at a story from the Bible and explore how it might have something to say to us today.
 Each Sunday morning has its own ‘menu’ to guide people through the programme.
 We try and use a variety of media to engage with the main theme of the morning.

-Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm community that we’re part of.
+Community is really important to us, both the one that gathers on a Sunday morning and the wider Love’s Farm and Wintringham community that we’re part of.
 Encounter also matters because we believe that faith is not the absence of doubt but something much more dynamic, involving relationship and journey.
 So faith is not something we either have or don’t have; it’s a journey that we’re on and a relationship we’re a part of.

 The word 'Christian' is only used three times in the Bible, but 'disciple' is used over 260 times.
 Jesus still invites people to become his disciples – which means apprentice or learner.
 When we get together on a Sunday, we try to work out what following Jesus looks like – learning to live and love and walk and work like he did and like he would if he was living our lives.
 So community – encounter – discipleship are words that we’ll often refer back to.